PaloAltoNetworks/terraform-best-practices/README.md

 > Input variable structure in Good Example 2 is preferred over Example 1 where possible.
 In this particular case the user is forced to use unique names for the subnets by using subnet name as the key of the object.

-### `2.4 Segement resource creation between multiple resource`
+### `2.4 Segment resource creation between multiple resource`

 * In some cases it does make sense to create Public Cloud components (ie. virtual machines, Load balancers, Routing tables) using multiple Terraform resources to avoid deletion of the entire component upon minor modifications to the object.
-A few example adding or removal of an interface to an EC2 instance destroys and recreates the entire instance.
+A few examples adding or removal of an interface to an EC2 instance destroys and recreates the entire instance.
 This could be avoided by splitting the network interface and virtual machine creation between two Terraform resources.

   > Example

       # Input variable
-      varible "firewall" {
+      variable "firewall" {
         default = {
           "MOJ-AW2-FW01A" = {
             interfaces = [